libellux/Libellux-Up-and-Running/docs/radius/README.md

 ## Client configuration

-Switch to the root user and go to the FreeRADIUS directory.
+Go to the FreeRADIUS directory as root.

 ```
 server@ubuntu:~$ sudo -i
 root@ubuntu:~$ cd /etc/freeradius/3.0/
 ```

-Read the FreeRADIUS configuration file to make sure that we incluce the clients configuration file.
+Read the FreeRADIUS configuration file to make sure that we incluce the clients configuration file for our services.

 ```
 root@ubuntu:~$ nano radiusd.conf